All tutorials

 3. Match color temperature

 A subject shot under cool office light dropped onto a warm sunset will always look pasted.
 Warm or cool the subject so its color cast matches the background’s light.
-Use the filters and color adjustments — and the Match Background tool, which pushes a subject’s color toward a target — to bring them into the same world.
+Use the editor’s filters and color adjustments — temperature, exposure, and tone — to pull the subject’s color toward the background and bring them into the same world.

 • Warm/cool the subject to match the scene’s light.

-• Match Background nudges color toward the target.
+• Filters and color adjustments nudge the subject’s tone toward the target.

 4. 4